-It is normal and expected for victims of clergy sexual misconduct (CSM)/clergy sexual abuse (CSA) to use professional counseling to aid in their healing process.
-This is also true for those who have been indirectly affected by CSM, such as the spouses of both the victim and the offender.
+It is normal for individuals who have experienced clergy sexual misconduct (CSM), also referred to as adult clergy sexual abuse (ACSA), to seek professional counseling for support in their healing journey.
+The same holds true for those indirectly affected by CSM, such as spouses.

-Survivors of abuse who receive proper therapy for their trauma do experience significant healing and can enjoy happy, full lives.
+Individuals who have survived abuse and undergo appropriate therapy for their trauma may achieve substantial healing and can lead fulfilling, joyous lives.
 With professional therapy, survivors who experience post-traumatic stress disorder (PTSD) can work through their experiences and learn how to move forward with their lives and thrive, which they deserve to do.
 For those concerned about the financial impact of ongoing counseling, there are cost-effective ways to receive support listed below.

-Many benefit from treatments for posttraumtic stress disorder (PTSD), such as Eye Movement Desensitization And Reprocessing (EMDR) therapy.
-Whatever form of professional counseling or therapy a survivor chooses to use, it is imperative that the counselor/therapist is knowledgeable about CSM and its effect on victims (trauma).
-This is especially true when a survivor uses a religious counselor, as there have been cases of victim retraumatization due to the religious counselor’s misunderstanding of CSM.
-Counselors should understand that CSM is abuse and that victims are not to be blamed for the pastor’s misuse of power in violating the person under his/her spiritual care.
+Many benefit from treatments for post-traumatic stress disorder (PTSD), such as Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+No matter the type of professional counseling or therapy a survivor opts for, it is crucial that the counselor possesses knowledge about CSM and its impact on victims, particularly regarding trauma.
+This becomes especially vital when a survivor seeks support from a religious counselor, as there have been instances of retraumatization due to the counselor's misunderstanding of CSM.
+Counselors should understand that CSM is abuse and that victims are not to be blamed for the pastor’s misuse of power in violating the person under their spiritual care.
 Counselors can learn more here.

-This concern should not hinder a survivor in moving forward with counseling, but it should simply serve as a guide in choosing a proper, professional counselor/therapist.
+This concern should not hinder a survivor in moving forward with counseling, but it should simply serve as a guide in choosing a proper, professional counselor or therapist.
 As with all individuals seeking counseling, whether it be a marriage counselor or a child therapist, professionals need to be vetted and selected based on expertise, competency, and compatibility.
-Many therapists and counselors offer a free consultation.
+Many therapists and counselors offer free consultations.
 Survivors can take advantage of this opportunity to get a feel as to whether or not it will be a good match and especially to ascertain whether the potential professional is knowledgeable of CSM.
 Warmth, genuineness, and empathy should be key attributes of the one providing professional care.
-It is important to not receive counseling from a person connected to the institution where the abusive leader ministered, or still ministers.

 Besides receiving therapy for trauma related to CSM, some individuals may need additional care to help deal with issues that were left untreated due to the abuser’s negligence.
-For example, many CSM perpetrators target victims who are in need of counseling, such as child abuse survivors, people experiencing marriage difficulties, etc. Their vulnerability is exploited by the abuser, leaving their spiritual and emotional needs unmet and often in a worse state.
+For example, some CSM perpetrators target victims who come to them for counseling, such as child abuse survivors, people experiencing marriage difficulties, etc. Their vulnerability is exploited by the abuser, leaving their spiritual and emotional needs unmet and often in a worse state.
 Professional counseling can therefore be used for issues stemming directly from CSM, as well as the prior issues that were not correctly addressed by the abusive spiritual leader.

 Whether you have experienced clergy sexual misconduct yourself or have been deeply impacted by the abuse of someone you know, such as your spouse, relative, or friend, counseling and support can be beneficial to you.

-Restored Voices Collective (RVC) is a highly-recommended non-profit, peer-support group for women survivors of adult clergy sexual abuse.
-RVC offers an online community designed to help adult clergy sexual abuse survivors understand their story, connect with other survivors, and reclaim their voice.
+Restored Voices Collective (RVC) is a highly recommended non-profit, peer-support group for women survivors of adult clergy sexual abuse.
+RVC offers an online community designed to help adult clergy sexual abuse survivors understand their stories, connect with other survivors, and reclaim their voices.
 There is no cost to join.

 Support for Male Survivors